brunofiorentino/flowstate-notifications/README.md

 Flowstate.Notifications is a minimal C# Notification library based on structs (reduced heap allocations) and a simple API: a few factory methods for success and failure results, in the latter case relying on implicit casts to expressively specify failure details.

-"Notifications" refers to the [homonymous design pattern](https://martinfowler.com/eaaDev/Notification.html), used to avoid exceptions for control flow and mere input and domain rule validation as it can be harder to reason and stacktraces can be costly to build.
+"Notifications" refers to the [homonymous design pattern](https://martinfowler.com/eaaDev/Notification.html), used to avoid exceptions for control flow and mere input/business rule validation as it can be harder to reason and stacktraces can be costly to build.
 However, this is not a full substitute for structured error handling, as exceptions should still to be used for cases like missing/mismatching dependencies or plain wrong api usage -- mostly cases that we should deal with during development/testing.
 [Here's another related article](https://shipilev.net/blog/2014/exceptional-performance/) where the author suggests that 1 in 10K would be exceptional enough to justify an exception based approach.

 ## Usage